biojava/biojava.github.io/wiki/BioJava:CookBook:Interfaces:ViewInGUI2.md

 `   //Set the scale as pixels per Symbol.`
 `   tsp.setScale(sequenceScale);`

-`   //Add a sequence viewer motion listener to the TranslateSequencePanel`
+`   //Add a sequence viewer motion listener to the TranslatedSequencePanel`
 `   tsp.addSequenceViewerMotionListener(this);`

 `   //Generate the control panel`